Back to Blog

 Frequently Asked Questions

 What time does Placebo typically take the stage?
-Doors for Placebo concerts usually open around 1.5 to 2 hours before the main act.
-If there’s an opening act, they typically start about 30-45 minutes after doors open and play for 30-45 minutes.
-Placebo themselves usually take the stage around 9:00 PM – 9:30 PM, with the concert concluding around 11:00 PM – 11:30 PM.
+Doors usually open around 1.5 to 2 hours before the headliner.
+If an opening act is present, they typically start around 1 hour after doors open, playing for 30-45 minutes.
+Placebo usually begins their set approximately 2 hours after doors open, so for an 8 PM door time, expect them on stage around 9:45 PM - 10:00 PM.
+The show typically concludes around 11:30 PM - midnight.

 How long is the concert?
-A typical Placebo concert, including any potential opening act and encores, usually lasts for approximately 2 to 2.5 hours.
-The main set for Placebo themselves is typically around 1.5 hours, followed by an encore.
+A typical Placebo concert, including any opening acts and the main set, will last approximately 2 to 2.5 hours.
+Placebo's main set is usually around 1.5 hours, often followed by a 15-20 minute encore.

 Will there be an opening act?
-While not always confirmed far in advance, Placebo often tours with supporting acts that align with their alternative rock sound.
-Keep an eye on the official venue or promoter announcements for any confirmed support bands.
+While specific opening acts are not yet announced for the Munich date, Placebo often tours with supporting bands that complement their genre or aesthetic.
+Keep an eye on official Placebo announcements for any updates regarding supporting artists.

 Top Tips for Placebo at Olympiahalle Munich